virgesmith/rust101/README.md

 - Discrete weighted
 - Discrete without-replacement
 - Continuous uniform
-- Normal, there variants:
+- Normal, three variants:
   - Marsaglia's polar version of the Box-Muller algorithm,
   - Marsaglia's ziggurat algorithm,
   - Acklam's approximation to the inverse normal CDF
 - Exponential (using inverse CDF)

-have different "trait bounds", the point being to structure the code so that it's not possible to combine invalid combinations of random streams and distribution algorithms, thus:
+...have different "trait bounds", the point being to structure the code so that it's not possible to combine invalid combinations of random streams and distribution algorithms, thus:
 ```rust
 let mut dist = Normal::<InverseCumulative<Sobol>>::new(0.0, 1.0, Sobol::new(1));
 ```